-- 11.2.1 Each page of the database packet should have the following: Plate Identifier, Date, Scientist's Initials, and page number (in a form indicating page/total pages). - 11.2.2 In general, database packets will be arranged from front to back as follows: chronological worksheets, reinjection summary and table of results (it is not necessary to print electropherograms for database packets).
+- 11.2.1 Each page of the atabase packet should have the following: plate identified date, scientist's initials, and page number (if a form indicating page/total pages). - 11.2.2 In general) database packets will be arranged from front to back as follows: Chronological worksheets, reinjection summary and table of results (it is not necessary to print electropherograms for database packets).
 Review forms may be placed at the front of the packet for ease of plate identification.
-Upon completion of review, the analyst should bind (e.g. staple) the documentation together and file it appropriately.
+Upon completion of review, the analyst should wind (e.g. staple) the documentation together and file it appropriately. - The database note packet is considered complete when the analyst submits the packet to be reviewed.
+Electronic documentation (e.g. Electropherograms and tables of results) is considered stored at this time.
+Any changes to the electronic data required after this point (on or after the review date documented in the notes) will be documented in the note packet (typically on the allele table), initialed, and dated.
+If the change requires reprinting the allele table, a notation on the new hard copy will be made as to the changes made.
+The new printed copy will bear the date the changes were made/reprinted.